-- (1) Any pleading which sets forth a claim for relief, except those specified in subdivision (3) below, shall be accompanied by a properly completed and executed Summary Sheet which is available in blank form at the clerk's office.
-Docket numbers of original Disclosure proceedings must be indicated on Summary Sheets initiating a second or subsequent request for disclosure. - (2) Summary Sheets are required to be filed with Post-Judgment Motions in proceedings under Rule 120. - (3) Summary Sheets are not required in Small Claims, UIFSA, Mental Health Actions or DHS Protective Custody or Administrative Paternity Proceedings and are not required in Special Actions (SA) other than Money Judgment requests for disclosure.
+(1) Any pleading that sets forth a claim for relief, except those specified in subdivision (3) below, shall be filed with a properly completed and executed Summary Sheet which is available in blank form at the clerk's office and on the Judicial Branch website.
+Docket numbers of original Disclosure proceedings must be indicated on Summary Sheets initiating a second or subsequent request for disclosure.
+Family and probate matters must be filed using a Family and Probate Matters Summary Sheet, except as provided in subdivision (3) of this rule.

+(2) Summary Sheets are required to be filed with Post-Judgment Motions in proceedings under Rule 120.